Conventional vs. FHA LoansBy Daniel Duffield Updated on 11/26/2013

 For potential homeowners, especially first-time buyers, deciding what loan to choose can make all the difference in securing a mortgage.
-This page describes two of the most popular loan types:conventional mortgage loans and FHA mortgage loans; while both options are viable ways to secure the funds necessary to purchase a home, each has its own advantages and disadvantages worth considering, and in turn, each benefits different types of borrowers.
-To determine which loan best suits your circumstances, take some time to consider the qualities of each and make an educated decision.
+This page describes two of the most popular loan types: conventional mortgage loans and FHA mortgage loans.
+To determine which loan best suits your circumstances, take some time to consider the pros and cons of each and make an educated decision.

 The Differences between FHA vs. Conventional

 The differences between an FHA loan and a Conventional loan are many, but the differences in value are subjective:

 - FHA home loans are for typically for those with marginal/low credit scores and are looking for a low down payment(3.5%)